 The trial demonstrated a statistically significant improvement in OS for patients randomized to KEYTRUDA in combination with chemotherapy compared to those randomized to cetuximab in combination with chemotherapy at a pre-specified interim analysis in the overall population.
-The trial also demonstrated a statistically significant improvement in OS for the subgroup of patients with PD-L1 CPS ≥1 randomized to KEYTRUDA as a single agent compared to those randomized to cetuximab in combination with chemotherapy.
-At the time of the interim analysis, there was no significant difference in OS between the KEYTRUDA single agent arm and the control arm for the overall population.
-Table 42 and Figure 9 summarize efficacy results for KEYTRUDA in combination with chemotherapy.
+Table 44 and Figure 9 summarize efficacy results for KEYTRUDA in combination with chemotherapy.